Foso/Jetpack-Compose-Playground/docs/web/overview.md

 JetBrains releases a technology preview of a Compose for Web Version which is using the DOM Api https://blog.jetbrains.com/kotlin/2021/05/technology-preview-jetpack-compose-for-web/

-You can find more information in the Kotlin Slack [#compose-web](https://kotlinlang.slack.com/archives/C01F2HV7868)
+You can find more information in the Kotlin Slack [#compose-web](https://kotlinlang.slack.com/archives/C01F2HV7868) or on their Github Repo https://github.com/JetBrains/compose-jb